-A great tradition at TFA is the Red and White Games, in which every student and employee participates.
+A great annual tradition at TFA is the Garnet and Gray Games, in which every student and employee participates.
 Over the course of a full academic year, the games unfold as a variety of athletic, service and spirit-based competitions where students work together to achieve a common goal within an environment that promotes fun and healthy competition.

 Throughout the school year we schedule a variety of special assemblies for the benefit of our students.
 Examples include student-led assemblies, spirit day assemblies, Veteran's Day assemblies, and other gatherings where students and teachers may present special thematic content.

-The Academy plays host to a number of special events, including all-school picnics, Fall Festivals, student performances and presentations, and special presentations by guests.
-We have recently hosted performances by Tyler Butler Figeroa, Borromeo Quartet, Raleigh Concert Band, Willa Brigham, Burning Coal Theatre, Fletcher Opera, and Cary Ballet.
+The Academy plays host to a number of special events, including the all-school picnic, Fall Festival, student performances and presentations, and special guest presentations.
+Recent performances include: Tyler Butler Figeroa, Borromeo Quartet, Raleigh Concert Band, Willa Brigham, Burning Coal Theatre, Fletcher Opera, and Cary Ballet.